bycycle-tools/Presentations/README.md

-# presentations
+# ByCycle Presentations

+This repository contains materials for presentations about ByCycle.

+Included presentations:
-This repository currently contains the presentation that Scott gave at SfN 2018 to give an overview of cycle-by-cycle analysis of neural oscillations.
+- SfN 2018: an overview of cycle-by-cycle analysis of neural oscillations, by Scott Cole